Flood

 Before a flood

-- find out if you live in a flood-risk area by downloading a Flood Report from Logan PD Hub.
+- find out if you live in a flood-risk area by viewing the interactive mapping and a property report in the Logan Flood Portal

-- download the Flooding in the City of Logan brochure (PDF 8.1 MB) and complete the checklist
+- download the Flooding in the City of Logan brochure (PDF 8 MB) to learn more about sources of flooding in Logan

-- consider opportunities to implement flood resilient design features in your home by reading the Logan Flood Resilient Design Guideline (PDF 11.25 MB).
+- consider opportunities to implement flood resilient design features in your home by reading the Logan Flood Resilient Design Guideline (PDF 11 MB)

 - get to know your neighbours – they may be able to help you understand how flooding affects your neighbourhood